Here's what we'll cover

 • stay hydrated throughout the day

-• avoid overly restrictive dieting while adjusting to medication
+• avoid overly restrictive dieting while adjusting to medication, ensuring adequate intake of sugar and other nutrients

 • support iron and vitamin needs if postpartum depletion is present

-Adequate nutrition supports mood, milk supply if breastfeeding is still occurring, and long-term metabolic stability.
+Adequate nutrition supports mood, milk supply if breastfeeding is still occurring, and long-term metabolic stability, crucial for overall health.

 Many postpartum patients struggle with emotional eating due to exhaustion, stress, and identity changes.
-GLP-1 therapy can reduce food noise and cravings, but it does not replace emotional support.
+GLP-1 therapy, a powerful medication, can reduce food noise and cravings, but it does not replace essential emotional support or address underlying behavior.

 Helpful strategies include: